 It’s no secret that compliance and labor law issues aren’t among the favorite topics for business owners—but they are among the most important.
-In an ideal world, business owners would be 100% comfortable with their knowledge of new and changing legislation that would affect their work practices and employees.
+In an ideal world, business owners would be 100% comfortable with their compliance knowledge.
 However, that doesn’t appear to be the case.

 The onslaught of new labor laws in 2020—including predictive scheduling, paid leave, minimum wage, sexual harassment training, overtime, and employee classification changes—got us thinking: are our customers totally up to speed on the ins and outs of new compliance requirements?
 Are they satisfied with their level of knowledge on what exactly will affect them?

-We asked more than 500 local business owners and managers, as well as more than 750 employees—and the results surprised us.
+asked more than 500 local business owners and managers, as well as more than 750 employees.
+The results surprised us.
 Many of our users revealed they are still feeling a little in the dark.

-Insight #1: Small business owners and managers are not 100% confident when it comes to labor law changes.
+Insight #1: Small business owners and managers are not 100% confident when it comes to compliance changes.

 In fact, when asked to select which new rules would apply to their business out of the list of hot labor law topics in 2020, 30% of the survey takers acknowledged that they didn’t know if any of the new laws would impact them.

-Insight #2: Smaller businesses are even less certain.
+Insight #2: Smaller businesses are even less certain about compliance.

-Broken down further, 33.3% of business owners with less than 10 employees who took the survey said they were in the dark, compared to the 22.2% of business owners with at least 50 employees who said the same thing.
+Broken down further, 33.3% of business owners with less than 10 employees who took the survey said they were in the dark in terms of compliance, compared to the 22.2% of business owners with at least 50 employees who said the same thing.

 Insight #3: Although some business know which laws apply to them, they don’t know how.

-Of the 290 businesses that said they were aware of the new regulations that will impact them, they still did not feel confident that they have a full understanding of what exactly the new laws are and what that impact will look like.
+Around 290 businesses said they were aware of the new compliance regulations that will impact them.
+However, they still did not feel confident that they have a full understanding of the new laws.
 The average response when asked to rate the level of confidence again fell closer to the “not at all” side of the spectrum.

-Despite a lack of full confidence on the issues, almost 63% of those 290 businesses said they were either already compliant or working on becoming compliant in December.
+Despite a lack of full confidence on the issues, almost 63% of those 290 businesses said they were either already compliant or working on compliance in December.

-Insight #4: The trepidation applies to federal laws too.
+Insight #4: The compliance trepidation applies to federal laws too.

 The newly implemented federal overtime salary threshold applies to businesses all over the country, which would lead one to believe that the information is widespread and easy to learn.
 Still, our survey said otherwise.